Foreign guarantors help plug emerging funding gap

 The guarantees are particularly helpful in countries in the Middle East that have been through political and financial turmoil in the past year.

-Setting a precedent for this type of guarantee, the United States underwrote a borrowing programme for Israel 10 years ago to help the country out of economic difficulties.
+Setting a precedent for this type of guarantee, the United States underwrote a borrowing program for Israel 10 years ago to help the country out of economic difficulties.

 "Over the medium term, we are going to see a series of funding gaps in the Middle East region - the guaranteeing of sovereign debt is going to be one way of resolving this," said Florence Eid, chief executive of research and advisory firm Arabia Monitor.